 Clove is a relatively new shoe company that produces specialized shoes for frontline healthcare workers.
-They have channelled their resources to make shoes that play to the strengths and needs of the average Healthcare worker; nurses, doctors, etc.
+They have channelled their resources to make shoes that play to the strengths and footwear needs of healthcare professionals; nurses, doctors, etc.

 Some might call the advent of this company timely as their innovation was put to the best use barely a year after their official launch.
 The need for more healthcare workers during the pandemic helped bring their innovation to the forefront as it showed its best use in that time.